 Lance Collins, the Joseph Silbert Dean of Engineering, spoke at the start of the event, held in Cornell Tech’s Bloomberg Center.
 Panelists Igor Zhuk, r4’s chief data scientist, and David Bradley, r4 executive vice president for solutions, deliberated how they help clients make decisions founded on data, instead of past experience—a method with implications spanning from law enforcement to healthcare to the global food chain.

-Panelist Ron Brachman, director of the Jacobs Technion-Cornell Institute at Cornell Tech, said society is still in the most basic stages of the AI transformation—not just in the initial innings but “
+Panelist Ron Brachman, director of the Jacobs Technion-Cornell Institute at Cornell Tech, said society is still in the most basic stages of the AI transformation—not just in the initial innings but “the pre-game warmups.”

 We’ve gone in a certain direction to have incredibly powerful, realistic, useful, impactful outcomes, but if you think about where we have to go, as we swing back and think about complementing that with knowledge and … other elements in the broader picture of AI, the horizon is still quite out there.